jmount1992/dummy-website-3/README.md

 The terminal commands are for a Ubuntu operating system, but should be able to be easily recreated in your operating system.

+## Install Ruby, Bundle and Jekyll

+Before we get started make sure you have Jekyll installed.
+You can follow the guides provided by [Jekyll](https://jekyllrb.com/docs/installation/).

+## Creating Your Website

 1. Create a directory to hold all our files and navigate into the directory.
 This directory will be referred to as the `root`.
 You can call it whatever you want.
     ```bash